sphinx-doc/sphinx/doc/markup/desc.rst

    .. versionadded:: 0.4

-.. directive:: .. opcode:: name

-   Describes a Python bytecode instruction (this is not very useful for projects other than Python itself).

 .. directive:: .. cmdoption:: name args, name args, ...

    Describes a command line option or switch.
 Option argument names should be